|

 carnivory.
 The distribution of the Venus' flytrap

-is highly limited to the coastal savannah of North and South Carolina in the
+is highly limited to the coastal savanna of North and South Carolina in the

 United States.